-- 4.1 The Parties agree to take account of any guidance issued by the Information Commissioner's Office.
-The Client may on not less than 30 working days' notice to the Delivery Partner amend this Framework to ensure that it complies with any guidance issued by the Information Commissioner's Office. - 4.2 Schedule of Processing, Personal Data and Data Subjects Processing, Personal Data and Data Subjects - 4.2.1 The Delivery Partner shall comply with any further written instructions with respect to processing by the Client. - 4.2.2 Any such further instructions shall: - a) be incorporated into this Schedule as an Annex;
+4.1 The Parties agree to take account of any guidance issued by the Information Commissioner's Office.
+The Client may on not less than 30 working days' notice to the Delivery Partner amend this Framework to ensure that it complies with any guidance issued by the Information Commissioner's Office.

-b) include the information set out in Table 14-1.
+4.2 Schedule of Processing, Personal Data and Data Subjects Processing, Personal Data and Data Subjects b) include the information set out in Table 14-1.